maxim-saplin/flutter_python_starter/README.md

 - Flutter SDK
 - Python 3.9+
 - Chocolately package manager (for Windows)
+- Git Bash terminal (for Windows) - install Git for Windows and Git Bash will be setup
 - If using Nuitka with macOS, official recent release must be installed (https://www.python.org/downloads/macos/), Apple's version of Pyhton coming with macOS won't work